bek000han/cs50-learning/README.md

 Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
 Languages include C, Python, SQL, and JavaScript plus CSS and HTML.

+Students who earn a satisfactory score on 9 problem sets (i.e., programming assignments) and a final project are eligible for a certificate.

 ### **Acknowledgements**
 The course was created and curated by Harvard University's David Malan.<br>